 - Heterogeneous Network Forecast – with a Special Focus on Small Cells Including Metro, Micro, and Pico (DAS) Elements

-- Technology Evolution Including LTE-Advanced, TD-LTE, VoLTE, RCS, and WiFi
+- Technology Evolution Including LTE-Advanced, eMBMS, TD-LTE, VoLTE, vRAN, vEPC, RCS, and Carrier WiFi

 - Mobile Broadband Architecture and Related Trends